Leon Maloney: Portsmouth

-He made his Portsmouth first team debut on 8 January 2019 coming on in a 2–0 win against Southend United in the Checkatrade Trophy.
+He made his Portsmouth first team debut on 8 January 2019 coming on in a 2–0 win against Southend United in the EFL Trophy.

 On 13 November 2018, Maloney was loaned out to Bognor Regis Town for the rest of 2018, to gain some first team playing experience to make the jump from academy to senior football.
 On 22 February 2019, he was loaned out to the same club again, this time for the remainder of the season.

 On 30 April 2019, Maloney was offered a third year scholarship with Portsmouth.
 He scored his first goal for the club, and his first professional goal, in an EFL Trophy tie against Northampton Town on 3 December 2019.

 Volendam

 On 30 January 2020 Maloney signed a contract to go and play for the Dutch club FC Volendam.
 After making 7 appearances in the 2020–21 Eerste Divisie for the club, he played only for their Under-21 squad in the third-tier Tweede Divisie since then.